DavidVorick/CodeCommit/UserSpecification.md

 allowed to be directly modified by an LLM, and they are never included in the context that is provided to an LLM.
 LLMs must also never be allowed to modify data in the agent-state/ folder.

+The app-data/ folder is optional, and not all CodeCommit projects will have it.